tektoncd/community/teps/0098-workflows.md

 to be Tekton Pipelines conformant if you can't switch Git providers without rewriting all of your Tekton Workflows.

+### Continue to develop the GitHub notifier project

+Setting up Tekton Triggers to receive events from connected repos is possible with today's API, although the user experience could be improved.
+The biggest challenge associated with using Tekton for CI/CD workflows is to post results of PipelineRuns back to the SCM during CI.
+The GitHub notifier project focuses specifically on the use case of posting CI PipelineRun results back to GitHub Checks.

+Instead of building a separate Workflows project, we could promote this project from experimental to a top-level alpha project, and focus our energy on this.
+We would need to update it to support PipelineRuns as well as TaskRuns.

+Pros:
+- Narrow scope; focuses only on the use cases that are most difficult to achieve with existing projects

+Cons:
+- Does not improve user experience associated with setting up webhook or GitHub app.

 ### Improve existing projects

 It's possible that the biggest barriers to adoption and easy setup are that there just aren't enough